 Who doesn’t love donuts?
 Chicago is home to endless amounts of incredible donuts and with the Underground Donut Tour, you and your friends can try the best of the best.
 There are two Chicago tours to choose from: Wicker Park and downtown.
 You’ll get to explore two exciting neighborhoods, while also trying some of the city’s best sweet treats.

 If your bride is a craft beer fan, then you won’t want to miss the Chicago Beer Experience which offers virtual tastings that showcase some of the city’s tastiest brews, while also learning a bit about Chicago’s history.
 Private group tours are available, and different options are included if you want to arrange different styles of beer to try and taste throughout the tour.

 And if your group is more into wine, The Hubbard Inn in River North offers private wine tastings that include twelve tastings of a variety of red, white and rosé wines from California, New Zealand, Italy, Oregon, and more.

 Root for the home team

-Baseball season is a big deal in Chicago.
+Chicago’s iconic baseball teams are back in action, with limited capacities and new safety measures.
 Starting in April, fans flock to the north and south sides to cheer on their team at Chicago’s two MLB parks.

 On the south side, the White Sox reign.
 Guaranteed Rate Field is blessed with the one thing Wrigley doesn’t have — tons of parking.
 And with giant lots comes plenty of room to tailgate.
 Pull up in a spot or just hop through the rows clustered with grills, coolers, and ongoing bags tournaments.
 If you can, get tickets in the Fan Deck, a laid-back area where you can watch the game with an all-inclusive buffet and your own bartender.